 Gender dysphoria is the clinical term for what transgender individuals experience.
 Adolescents with gender dysphoria will express a strong desire to be a different gender and to be treated as such (not fleetingly, but for a significant period of time and likely for life); they are also often deeply distressed by the physical characteristics of their biological sex; and their distress may be so severe that it impairs day-to-day functioning.

-How is gender dysphoria treated in adolescence?
+Q: How is gender dysphoria in teens treated?

 The goal is not to change the way an adolescent feels about his or her gender identity.
 Rather, it’s to relieve the suffering that can occur when a person feels like they’re in the wrong body.
 This can include taking steps to make a person’s outer appearance match up with his or her gender identity (called transitioning).
 Experts also recommend therapy, as transgender individuals are at significant risk for a number of mental health issues, including anxiety, self-harm behaviors, and depression.
 “The therapist should have training in adolescent development and, preferably, also in gender issues” explains Dr. Natalie Nokoff, a pediatric endocrinologist at the University of Colorado School of Medicine.

-Isn’t middle school and even high school early to make a decision like this?
+Q: Isn’t middle school and even high school early to make a decision like this?

 Studies show that gender dysphoria in early childhood often does not persist into adolescence.
 But they also show that gender dysphoria that lasts through adolescence usually does persist into adulthood.
 Brushing off an adolescent’s feelings with “it’s just a phase” (or worse) is not only not helpful, it can increase the likelihood the adolescent will develop a mental health issue down the road.
 Instead, experts urge parents with adolescents experiencing gender dysphoria to make an appointment with their pediatrician.

-What does it mean to transition?
+Q: What does it mean to transition?